What does this policy do in plain English?

 Won't having their articles available for free through open access repositories harm journals?
 I'm especially concerned about the effect the policy will have on scholarly societies and smaller publishers.

-There is no empirical evidence that open access through article repositories leads to journal cancellations.
-The major societies in physics have not seen any impact on their publishing programs despite the fact that for more than ten years an open access repository (ArXiv) has been making available nearly all of the High Energy Physics literature written during that period.
-In fact, most publishers currently allow authors to self-archive in a repository; if they found that this practice triggered cancellations, they would change their policies.
+There is no empirical evidence that open access through article repositories leads to journal cancelations.
+The major societies in physics have not seen any impact on their publishing programs despite the fact that for more than twenty years an open access repository (ArXiv) has been making available nearly all of the High Energy Physics literature written during that period.
+In fact, most publishers currently allow authors to self-archive in a repository; if they found that this practice triggered cancelations, they would change their policies.
 Some subscription journals have found that open access to their articles actually increases submissions and subscriptions.

 The intent of open access policies is not to destroy journals.
-In an open access world, journals will still be needed for their value-added services, such as coordinating peer review, copyediting, typesetting, and maintaining web sites.
+In an open access world, journals (or similar services) will still be needed for their value-added contributions, such as coordinating peer review, copyediting, typesetting, and maintaining web sites.

 Finally, it is important to remember that publishers who are genuinely concerned about the impact of open access policies on their subscription base have the remedy in their own hands: They can require a waiver.
 Few do.